geogardenclub/geogardenclub.github.io/docs/admin-guide/database-management/database-refactoring.md

 ### Step 2: Go to DB Operation

-Now go to the Database Operation screen:
+Make sure that DatabaseOperation48 is being run by the Database Operation command, then go to the Database Operation screen:

 <img width="300" src="/img/admin-guide/database-management/walkthrough-02.png"/>